Vector35/deprecated_python_debugger/README.md

 - lldb can have its registers polled with 'qRegisterInfo' packet, but gdb uses XML target description
 - lldb has space in 'P' packet, like 'P 0=DEADBEEF' while gdb has 'P0=DEADBEEF'
 - lldb has single reg writes with 'P' packet, gdb doesn't, and registers must be written in group with 'G' packet
+- lldb can list solibs and executable image with 'jGetLoadedDynamicLibrariesInfos' packet, gdb still looks to /proc/pid/maps

 ## notes:

 tcpdump -i lo0 -A -s0 'port 31337'